-- 1.1 All Clubs and Competitions playing under Association Football rules, having their grounds or headquarters in the area of Somerset shall be eligible for membership, subject to the approval of the Council. - 1.2 The playing ground shall constitute the Headquarters of Clubs with the following exceptions: - a) Clubs concerned with Public offices, Banks, Railways, Business Houses and similar institutions. - b) Clubs which have not a recognised playing ground. - c) Clubs which cannot obtain a suitable and convenient ground within the area of their County Association. - 1.3 The Headquarters of the excepted Clubs shall be within the area of the County Association to which they claim to belong. - 1.4 All members of the Somerset FA Board and Council
+- 1.1 All Clubs and Competitions playing under Association Football rules, having their grounds or headquarters in the area of Somerset shall be eligible for membership, subject to the approval of the Council. - An affiliation fee shall be paid by all clubs for membership relative to the level of the respective club as decided by the board of directors from time to time, this will include within it, a levy on all adult clubs to be used for the development of youth football.
+The fees for the current year can be found in the table of Fees and Fines at the end of these rules - 1.2 The playing ground shall constitute the Headquarters of Clubs with the following exceptions: - a) Clubs which have not a recognised playing ground. - b) Clubs which cannot obtain a suitable and convenient ground within the area of their County Association. - 1.3 The Headquarters of the excepted Clubs shall be within the area of the County Association to which they claim to belong. - 1.4 All members of the Somerset FA Board and Council

-2. MISCONDUCT
+2. VICE PRESIDENTS